 I know a lot about the tug-of-war that trying to run a business while starting a family can be.
 I was struggling with growing a business when my first daughter was born.
 I know about juggling schedules and, late nights.
 I know about sweating the mortgage and accounts payable.
 I also know victory.
 Closing the sale, getting the contract, getting the baby to stop crying, potty training.
 I recently sold that business, and now I am starting a new venture.

 I have been helping friends and colleagues start their companies for years, and now I am going to make a business out of it.
 Helping people realize their dreams is not a bad way to make a living.
-I want to share my experiences as I get my new start up off the ground, while juggling the demands of family life with a young child and a baby.
+I want to share my experiences as I get my new start up off the ground, while juggling the demands of family life.
 I reveal strategies here that my clients pay me good money to help them implement.
 I hope you find them useful.

-Some jobs I have had, in no particular order:
+Some jobs I have had throughout my life, in no particular order:

 - cleaning cages at a pet shop